 suggest that they check the microfisch records.
 That's how they finally

-had to track down a replacement belt for me.
+had to track down a replacement belt for me, but that was years ago and you may not get someone to go to this much trouble today.
 It took me about 4 calls before

 I got a person that suggested searching via this method.
 So, if they say